- What is an EMR system?

 A blast from the past…

-To start, let’s look closely at the benefits that EMR/EHR systems offer patients and clinics.
+To start, let’s look closely at the benefits that custom EMR/EHR systems offer patients and clinics.

 Advantages for clinics and healthcare providers